rpruim/leaflethex/README.md

   - `data` - data frame or tibble - alternate data to use for this hexbin instead of default map data

   - `radius` - numeric - choose the base size for the hexagons

   - `opacity` - decimal - between 0.0 and 1.0 - choose the percent of
     opacity for the hexagons

   - `duration` - numeric - positive milliseconds taken by the renderer to draw the hexagons

   - `lowEndColor` - string - choose the color for the smaller hexagons

   - `highEndColor` - string - choose the color for the larger hexagons

+    *Note About Coloring* - For best readable results, use colors that have high contrast in hue and shade such as red and yellow.
+White is generally a safe option for the `lowEndColor`, but the eye is better at picking up changes in hue than changes in shade.

   - `uniformSize` - boolean - choose if the size of the hexagons should be uniform or variable

   - `uniformColor` - string - choose a color to be uniform across the different sizes of hexagons instead of variable color

+  - `sizeSummaryFunction` - string - choose a function from ‘count’, ‘sum’, ‘max’, ‘min’, ‘mean’, or ‘median’ or give a valid JS function (in development)

+  - `sizevar` - string - the name of the variable used to calculate the size of the hex using the `sizeSummaryFunction`

+  - `colorSummaryFunction` - string - choose a function from ‘count’, ‘sum’, ‘max’, ‘min’, ‘mean’, or ‘median’ or give a valid JS function (in development)

+  - `colorvar` - string - the name of the variable used to calculate the color of the hex using the `colorSummaryFunction`